aws-samples/cloudfront-secure-media/README.md

-# Secure your Media Workloads
+# Secure your Media Workloads with JWT Token with Lambda@Edge

-Referece code for protecting your Amazon CloudFront media distributions with AWS Cognito JWT Token, Lambda@Edge and Video.js
+This is a sample code for protecting your Amazon CloudFront media distributions with AWS Cognito JWT Token, Lambda@Edge and Video.js

 ## Deployment Steps: